El Salvador: Bitcoin adoption met with flash crash, suspicion | DW | 08.09.2021

 The Central American country, which is reliant on remittances from Salvadorans abroad for nearly a quarter of gross domestic product (GDP), has become the first in the world to compel merchants and government departments to accept the digital coin.

-But the plan has not gone down well with the public and teething troubles on day one meant some merchants weren't ready to accept the digital currency.
+But the plan has not gone down well with the public, and teething troubles on day one meant some merchants weren't ready to accept the digital currency.
+Worst still, the currency suffered a 17% flash crash.

-Some 70% of Salvadorans are opposed to the move, according to a survey by Central American University (CAU).
+Some 70% of Salvadorans are opposed to Bitcoin's adoption, according to a survey by Central American University (CAU).
 They say they'll continue using the US dollar, the country's legal currency for the last 20 years.

 Bitcoin, many critics have said, is too volatile to be used by Salvadorans working overseas to send back to their families.
-After all, the world's largest digital currency was worth $52,000 (€43,100) early Tuesday, but a few hours later, a flash crash caused the price to drop to less than $43,000a few hours later, a flash crash caused the price to drop to less than $43,000.
+As if to reinforce that belief, the world's largest digital currency suffered a sudden crash Tuesday, falling from nearly $52,000 (€43,100) to less than $43,000.
 In the spring, the currency reached an all-time high of $64,000.

 Over 2.5 million Salvadorans live abroad — mostly in the United States — and in 2020 they sent back almost $6 billion.
 A 2015 central bank study showed that over one-fifth of Salvadoran households rely on remittances to get by.
 They include tailor Julio Ramirez, whose daughters send money from the US.